apache/cordova-coho/docs/platforms-release-process.md

     coho tag-release --version 3.5.0 -r android

-## Tagging RC1 of cordova-cli
+## Tagging RC of cordova-cli

 cordova-cli doesn't use a release branch.
 Follow the instructions at [tools-release-process.md](tools-release-process.md), but in addition:

-Update the tool to point to the new repo versions (within `cordova-cli/platforms.js`)
+Update the tool to point to the new repo versions (within `cordova-lib/platforms.js`)

 Instead of the normal `npm publish` flow: